 Abstract:

-Increasing rates of ecological disturbance, and in particular short-interval disturbances, have the potential to rapidly transform ecosystems, often triggering community shifts to alternate stable regimes.
-While research has explored these compound events in multiple biomes, little is known as to the consequences of continued high frequency events – in other words, what happens when those new communities are themselves subject to short-interval disturbances?
-Furthermore, little is known about how variations in intensity matter for these ongoing changes.
-We report on work that examines the role of 1) ongoing short-interval fires in transformed landscapes and 2) landscape-driven variability in intensity to continued transformation of boreal forests ecosystems.
+Increasing rates of short-interval disturbances have the potential to rapidly transform ecosystems via shifts in post-disturbance regeneration.
+While research has explored compound events in multiple biomes, we know little regarding how local site conditions interact with short-interval disturbances to influence post-disturbance regeneration.
+Furthermore, questions remain regarding the consequences of continued high frequency events – what happens when emerging new communities are themselves subject to short-interval disturbances?
+To investigate effects of ongoing short-interval fires on regeneration, we examined post-fire forest regeneration in two locations in Interior Alaska.
 We established 50 plots across a mosaic of fire histories (1, 2 or 3 fires in <70 years) in an upland and lowland site in Interior Alaska.
-We compared abundance, proportion and density of conifer and deciduous regeneration in a drier upland site and a wetter lowland site.
-Both sites were originally dominated by black spruce.
-In the drier upland site, black spruce presence declined sharply after two fires while paper birch (Betula neoalaskana) became increasingly abundant with each additional fire.
-In the wetter lowland site, less organic soil was consumed by fire and presence of black spruce persisted through an initial single reburn (two fires), indicating local topography may buffer the impact of reburning temporarily.
+To investigate how shifts in community driven by short-interval fires differ according to local site conditions, we quantified abundance, proportion and density of conifer and deciduous regeneration in a drier upland site and a wetter lowland site.
+Both sites were dominated by black spruce prior to burning.
+In the drier upland site, black spruce (Picea mariana) presence declined sharply after two fires while paper birch (Betula neoalaskana) became increasingly abundant with each additional fire.
+In the wetter lowland site, less organic soil was consumed by fire and presence of black spruce persisted through an initial single reburn (two fires), indicating local topography may temporarily buffer reburning impacts.
 However, after three burns, conifers were effectively eliminated in both upland and lowland stands.
-Continued reburning in deciduous stands promoted increasing dominance and shifts in of deciduous species.
-Deciduous regeneration differed between topographic position: birch dominated in upland plots while willow (Salix spp.) and aspen (Populus tremuloides) dominated in lowlands.
-Results of this study offer strong empirical evidence of the divergence of boreal successional trajectories from previous historic norms.
-More broadly, this demonstrates that the effects of ongoing, short- interval disturbances continue to accumulate and that frequency can overwhelm variation in intensity in terms of ecosystem resilience.
+Deciduous regeneration differed with site: birch dominated in upland plots while willow (Salix spp.) and aspen (Populus tremuloides) dominated in lowlands.
+These results offer strong empirical evidence of the divergence of boreal successional trajectories from previous historic norms.
+Furthermore, results from this study demonstrate shifts in postfire succession in forested ecosystems continue to accumulate with additional short-interval disturbance events, overwhelming the interactive effects of local site conditions.

-Keywords: boreal, reburns, regime shifts, succession, fire frequency, ecosystem transformation
+Keywords: boreal, ecosystem transformation, fire frequency, reburns, regime shifts, succession

 Introduction

-Disturbances are a major driver of long-term ecosystem functioning, and in many ecosystems are the major force that creates and maintains ecosystems themselves (e.g., grassland vs. forests, Dantas et al. 2016).
-Species have evolved various adaptations to avoid, recover from, or take advantage of disturbances.
-Theory suggests that in disturbance-adapted systems, ecosystems can recover via resilience mechanisms after even intense disturbances (“ecological memory,” Johnstone et al. 2016).
-However, if additional disturbance events occur within the timeframe of recovery, those resilience mechanisms can be overwhelmed, creating “ecological surprises” (Paine et al. 1998), meaning recovery trajectories not easily predictable from knowledge of the individual disturbance agents themselves (Scheffer and Carpenter 2003, Buma 2015).
+Disturbances are a major driver of community composition and biomass, and in many ecosystems are the major force that create and maintain ecosystems themselves (e.g., grassland or forests, Dantas et al. 2016).
+Theory suggests that in disturbance-adapted systems, communities can recover via resilience mechanisms after even intense disturbances (“ecological memory,” Johnstone et al. 2016).
+Here, the capacity for ecological resilience refers to the degree of disturbance a system or community can absorb without undergoing meaningful transformational change (i.e., shifting into an alternate state; Holling 1973, Pickett et al. 1989), and resilience mechanisms refer to the system or species-specific characteristics that promote a return to pre-disturbance state.
+In this context, if additional disturbance events occur within the timeframe of recovery, resilience mechanisms can be overwhelmed, enabling irreversible population collapse and subsequent “ecological surprises” (Paine et al. 1998): recovery trajectories not easily predictable from knowledge of the individual disturbance agents themselves (Scheffer and Carpenter 2003, Buma 2015).
 Examples abound, both terrestrial and aquatic – from changes in bamboo communities after fires and floods (Gagnon 2009), coral reef phase shifts after fishing and hurricanes (Hughes 1994), and experimental aquatic mesocosm studies (Kercher and Zedler 2004).
-If there is a long-term shift to different disturbance regimes (e.g., higher frequency) or other feedbacks, the new community types can persist, driving fundamental shifts in ecosystem functioning (e.g., grazing and fires, Archibald et al. 2005; coral reef functioning, Jones et al. 2004).
-Theoretical modeling agrees, and further suggests changes in disturbance frequency are more important than changes to intensity or other disturbance characteristics (Fraterrigo et al. 2020) in driving variability in recovery.
+Long-term shifts to different disturbance regimes (e.g., higher frequency) or other feedbacks can allow new community types to persist, driving fundamental shifts in ecosystem structure (e.g., grazing and fires, Archibald et al. 2005; coral reef functioning, Jones et al. 2004).
+Theoretical modeling agrees, and further suggests changes in disturbance frequency are more important than changes to severity or other disturbance characteristics (Fraterrigo et al. 2020) in driving variability in recovery.